 You should first and foremost make sure your site is verified with both Google and the ISP that's hosting your site.
 Please read this post on the Google Webmaster Central blog: Helping webmasters re-secure their sites

-We found some good articles that explain how a site can be blacklisted, how to find out if your site has been blacklisted, and what you can do about it:
+We found some good articles that explain how a site can be blocklisted, how to find out if your site has been blocklisted, and what you can do about it:

 - 6 ways to find out if you are on the Google list of blacklisted sites (MakeUseOf)